-The company is located at Land, No 175, Ligong Section, Wujie Township, Yilan County.
+The Group is located at Land, No 175, Ligong Section, Wujie Township, Yilan County.
 According to the article 46-1 of the Statute for Industrial Innovation, the construction was completed within 2 years after the announcement of idle land on January 30, 2020.
 The competent authority may impose a fine of less than 10% of the total current value of the announcement for the company who has not completed the construction.
 The company builded a solar energy generation system which under construction upon approval by the Board of Directors in November, 2021.
 The Ministry of Economic Affairs has approved to put off the construction which will completed until August 10, 2022.
+The Group has written off the idle land notes when the Group completed test with Taiwan Power Company and registration of solar energy equipment.
+After the construction was completed, the land was transferred from the investment property to property, plant and equipment, and the solar energy system has been transmitting electricity to Taiwan Power Company since July 2022.
+Please refer to Note 6(12) for more details on electricity generating income.